kanuff/pathfinding/README.md

 ![Diagonal Wall Clipping](/imgs/clip_through_walls.jpg)

 which on a physical intuition level doesn't feel quite right (since a physical robot would have a width and need some kind of minimum clearance between the obstacles to be allowed to make that move).
-I would probably go back and add some logic in the _build_neighbors() method to detect if something like that was happening, but within the time-limit it was simpler to just restrict the movement of the robot so that it would either have to go around something like that, or declare that it was trapped with no path to the goal.
+Some things to add in the future would be to create some logic in the _build_neighbors() method to detect if something like that was happening.

 ___
-####Solution and How To Use
+#### How To Use
 The only required library to run the scripts is the _numpy_ library.

 Running _python simulator.py_ will run the simulator with the following defaults: